JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 - This mod is currently compatible with several mods, I haven't tested it with other mods like Ultimate, but I don't think it's completely incompatible with those mods since it's a performance boost for the cars and doesn't affect any of the gameplay of those mods.

 - When installing the mod on versions for `VlTed Tool`, it will throw an exception saying `Invalid Parameter Count`.
 This is because `VlTed` doesn't interpret files with spaces in their names.
-This is done to be compatible with `OVGI`, and with this one, no errors will occur (not that I know of, it should be noted).
+This is done to be compatible with `OGVI`, and with this one, no errors will occur (not that I know of, it should be noted).

 - Finally, the mod does not affect the car in any way without upgrades, it will remain the same as the vanilla game, the improvements will be reflected when maxed out the cars.